-Students must apply to take the CPCE.
-The exam fee is $45 which each student will pay before taking the exam.
-The student must complete the CPCE application form and submit the $45 fee to Dan Jackowitz in the Counseling Offices.
+Students must apply to take the CPCE by submitting the CPCE application form and the exam fee payment to the MFT Program Assistant at least one month before the exam.
 Payment to the Counseling Office does not guarantee your reservation for the test.
-The Counseling Offices must receive the application and confirm with each student before the student is added to the Exam list.
-Test booklets are ordered only for those on the Exam list.
-The student will receive a confirmation e-mail to inform him or her of the date & time of the Exam.
+The Counseling Offices must receive the application and confirm with each student before the student is added to the exam list.
+Test booklets are ordered only for those on the exam list.
+The student will receive a confirmation e-mail to inform him or her of the date & time of the exam.
 Please refer to the CPCE Application for deadlines to register, test dates, and payment information.
 Any student who does not submit all required paperwork and fees prior to the deadline will not be allowed to take the exam.

 Content of the CPCE

 The test will cover the eight common-core areas as defined by the Standards for Preparation for Accreditation of Counseling and Related Educational Programs (CACREP):

 - Helping relationships – studies that provide an understanding of counseling and consultation processes.